On this page

 What can schools do?

-But for some students, this worry can be excessive and can lead to school refusal.
-The following approaches can help learning communities foster positive mental health and wellbeing among children and young people, which can, in turn, alleviate their nerves and worry around school attendance.
+The following approaches can help learning communities foster positive mental health and wellbeing among children and young people, which can help alleviate their distress around school attendance.

 Building a mentally healthy community